How ScopedLabs works

 Scope

-Built around categories
+Built around real planning categories

 Pro model